sahilatahar/Code-Sync/README.md

 ## 🔮 Features

 -   💻 Real-time collaboration on code editing across multiple files
+-   📁 Open, edit, save, and delete file functionalities
+-   💾 Option to download files edited within the collaboration session
 -   🚀 Unique room generation with room ID for collaboration
+-   🌍 Comprehensive language support for versatile programming
 -   🌈 Syntax highlighting for various file types with auto-language detection
--   💡 Auto suggestion based on programming language
+-   🚀 Code Execution: Users can execute the code directly within the collaboration environment, providing instant feedback and results.
 -   ⏱️ Instant updates and synchronization of code changes across all files
 -   📣 Notifications for user join and leave events
--   🎨 Multiple themes for personalized coding experience
--   🌍 Comprehensive language support for versatile programming
--   🔠 Option to change font size and font family
 -   👥 User presence list of users currently in the collaboration session, including online/offline status indicators
--   📁 Open, edit, save, and delete file functionalities
--   💾 Option to download files edited within the collaboration session
--   💬 **Group chatting** allows users to communicate in real-time while working on code.
+-   💬 Group chatting allows users to communicate in real-time while working on code.
 -   🎩 Real-time tooltip displaying users currently editing
--   🚀 **Code Execution:** Users can execute the code directly within the collaboration environment, providing instant feedback and results.
+-   💡 Auto suggestion based on programming language
+-   🔠 Option to change font size and font family
+-   🎨 Multiple themes for personalized coding experience
+-   🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time, enhancing the interactive experience of your project.

 ## 🚀 Live Preview